-Another real danger is the use of what’s known as a “suicide plug” to connect to a home’s external power outlet.
-When one end is plugged into the panel, the other end has a male connection with prongs exposed.
+Another real danger is using what’s known as a “suicide plug”.
+This connects to a home’s external power outlet.
+When one end plugs into the panel, the other end has a male connection with prongs exposed.
 Touching it while active could carry the risk of electrocution.

 Online global marketplaces are making all sorts of incredible gadgets and gizmos increasingly available to end-consumers; but Australians need to carry out due diligence on any products of interest before purchasing.
 Bear in mind using electrical products that don’t meet Australian safety standards can also put your home insurance policy at risk.